MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/data-exclusion.md

 The end date.

-**Important**: The value must be in Coordinated Universal Time (UTC).
+**Important**: The value must be in your account time zone.
 This differs from the time zone options when you upload offline conversions in the Microsoft Advertising web application.
 For information about the format of the date and time, see the dateTime entry in [Primitive XML Data Types](https://go.microsoft.com/fwlink/?linkid=859198).

 **Add:** Required
 **Update:** Optional